ZiLongLiqb/calculation_phy/README.md

 # calculation_phy
-homework of calculation of phycics
+homework of calculation of phycics.
-这是一个修改
+I will use this file to complete my phycics homework.